-Performance Standard 5 requires projects to avoid resettlement whenever possible and to minimize and mitigate adverse whenever it is unavoidable.
-IXXXVIII According to TotalEnergies, the Tilenga and EACOP projects will require t he acquisition of 6,400 hectares of land, upon which the primary residences of 723 located.
-Ixxxviii households This are number significantly downplays the scale of land loss resulting from the interrelated oil projects, including economic displacement of farmina communities.
-In sum, the oil fields and pipeline are expected to directly impact the land of roughly 120,000 individuals. |xxxix
+Performance Standard 5 requires projects to avoid resettlement whenever possible and to minimize resettlement and mitigate adverse impacts whenever it is unavoidable.Ixxxvii According to TotalEnergies, the Tilenga and EACOP projects will require the acquisition of 6,400 hectares of land, upon which the primary residences of 723 located.Ixxxviii households This are number significantly downplays the scale of land loss resulting from the interrelated oil projects, including economic displacement the of farming communities.
+In sum, the oil fields and pipeline are expected to directly impact the land of roughly 120,000 individuals.Ixxxix

-Performance Standard 5 calls upon IFC clients to anticipate, avoid and/or minimize adverse social and economic impacts resulting from land acquisition or restrictions on land use by, inter alia, (i) providing replacements or replacement cost compensation for loss of assets, and (ii) ensuring that resettlement activities are implemented with appropriate disclosure of information, consultation and the informed participation of affected communities.c By contrast, the land valuation, acquisition, and compensation processes for the EACOP and associated oil field projects have been carried out in a way that has exacerbated, rather than mitigated, negative impacts.
+Performance Standard 5 calls upon IFC clients to anticipate, avoid and/or minimize adverse social and economic impacts resulting from land acquisition or restrictions on land use by, inter alia, (i) providing replacements or replacement cost compensation for loss of assets, and (ii) ensuring that resettlement activities are implemented with appropriate disclosure of information, consultation and the The land valuation, acquisition, and compensation processes for the EACOP and associated oil field projects have been carried out in a way that has exacerbated, rather than mitigated, negative impacts . . . community members have faced and are currently facing increased impoverishment, livelihood disruption, economic hardship, food insecurity.

+informed participation of affected communities.xc By contrast, the land valuation, acquisition, and compensation processes for the EACOP and associated oil field projects have been carried out in a way that has exacerbated, rather than mitigated, negative impacts.
 As a result, community members have faced and are currently facing increased impoverishment, livelihood disruption, economic hardship, food insecurity, and other cumulative impacts.

-The land valuation, acquisition, and compensation processes for the EACOP and associated oil field projects have been carried out in a way that has exacerbated, rather than mitigated, negative impacts...community members have faced and are currently facing increased impoverishment, livelihood disruption, economic hardship, food insecurity.

-A December 2020 impact assessment by Les Amis de la Terre France and Survie documents how the mishandled resettlement processes for Tilenga and EACOP have led to the infringement of numerous rights including those to property; to an adequate standard of living; to food; to education; to health; to adequate housing; to life, liberty and security; to freedom of expression, association and peaceful assembly; and to free, prior and informed consent. xci
+A December 2020 impact assessment by Les Amis de la Terre France and Survie documents how the mishandled resettlement processes for Tilenga and EACOP have led to the infringement of numerous rights including those to property; to an adequate standard of living; to food; to education; to health; to adequate housing; to life, liberty and security; to freedom of expression, association and peaceful assembly; and to free, prior and informed consent.xci

 Despite the preparation and publication of lengthy Resettlement Action Plans, TotalEnergies and CNOOC have not demonstrated that their land acquisition, resettlement and livelihood restoration programs are consistent with IFC standards.
 Overall, in the development of the Resettlement Action Plans, the companies have failed to allow for meaningful consultation and community participation on draft plans and have not disclosed in an appropriate and accessible form plans for the resettlement and livelihood restoration programs.
 Significant confusion, anxiety and fear surrounding the land acquisition and relocation processes for Tilenga and EACOP persist throughout affected communities, who remain largely uninformed of project timelines, location of replacement land, and plans for livelihood restoration programs.
 These processes are in grave breach of the objectives and requirements of Performance Standard 5.